huuthang120208/huuthang1231/README.md

 spawn(function()
     while task.wait() do
         pcall(function()
-            if OrionLib.Flags["Auto Raid and Find DF"].Value   then if RaidStart2 and not plr.PlayerGui.Main.Timer.Visible  then
+            if RayfieldLibrary.Flags["Auto Raid and Find DF"].Value   then if RaidStart2 and not plr.PlayerGui.Main.Timer.Visible  then
                     if getgenv().Tween then
                         getgenv().Tween:Pause()